CPD and events FAQs

 The ITI CPD log can be found in the My ITI section of the ITI website.

-In addition, the Networks and Regional Groups also organise training events: these are advertised on the ITI Events calendar and on their own websites or forums, where applicable.
+In addition, the ITI Networks also organise training events: these are advertised on the ITI Events calendar and on their own websites or forums, where applicable.
 All events are also publicised across various social media channels.

 For self-directed CPD, you should always keep your own record of the time you spend on the activity.
 If you spend half an hour a week listening to a source-language podcast, for example, you can log 26 hours over the year.
 Likewise, six hours spent reading a textbook on your specialist field, spread over any length of time, can be logged as six hours of CPD.
 You can either log these hours as you complete them or as one activity with the total number of hours for the year.